Cornell-CS5356-Fall2015/cs5356/course/guest-lectures.md

 ### Functional Reactive Programming on iOS

-In the November 14, 2015 guest lecture, [Ash Furrow](/people/ash-furrow.md) of [Artsy](https://artsy.net) will discuss the use of functional reactive programming on iOS.
+In the October 14, 2015 guest lecture, [Ash Furrow](/people/ash-furrow.md) of [Artsy](https://artsy.net) will discuss the use of functional reactive programming on iOS.
 Topics include the motivation behind FRP, its history on other platforms, and its use on iOS in Objective-C and Swift.
 There will also be coding examples given, starting with simple demos and moving up to more complex behaviour.

 ### Structure